oxidane/tmuxomatic/README.md

 #### Flex demonstration introduction

-Before proceeding with the flex demonstrations, take a moment to review these key concepts:
+Before proceeding with the flex demonstration, take a moment to review these key concepts:

   * **Pane**: Single character pane identifier representing one pane in a windowgram
   * **Group**: String of one or more panes (usually in the form of a rectangle without gaps)
   * **Edge**: String of panes that together border one or more edges (the imaginary line between panes)
   * **Size**: Sizes are expressed in exact characters, or contextually as percentages or multipliers
-  * **Direction**: Cardinal directions (up, down, left, right), also used for windowgram and group edges
+  * **Direction**: Cardinal directions (up, down, left, right) for movement or to specify object edge

-The flex shell is represented in the demonstrations by a simpler `flex>` prompt.

-For a detailed list of all commands, type `help` from the flex shell.
+For brevity, the flex shell is represented in this demonstration by a simple `flex>` prompt.
+For a detailed list of all flex commands, type `help` from the shell at any time.